JuhoLeedev/Java-calculator/README.md

 # Calculator
 This Java Calculator app is GUI application using Java Swing library.
 This app design got inspired by Window Calculator.
-So this app works very simillar to Window Calculator. <br>
+So this app works simillar with Window Calculator. <br>
-*recent version 1.0.1
+<i>*recent version 1.0.1</i>

 ![calculator](./image/calculator.jpg)